patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/rtl-handbook.md

 To allow for internationalization of your product's content, it is important to implement bidirectional language support by developing for both right-to-left (RTL) and left-to-right (LTR) languages.

 The default browser behavior displays content following LTR formatting.
-To support RTL languages, like Arabic and Hebrew, you will need to explicitly add RTL support.
+In order to support RTL languages like Arabic and Hebrew, you will need to explicitly add RTL support.
 To support RTL languages the browser uses `dir="RTL"` and `lang="{language code}"` to lay out the page appropriately for the selected language.
 Setting `dir="RTL"` causes the browser to reverse and lay out the contents from right to left.
 The W3C provides [information about internationalization and the bidirectional algorithm](https://www.w3.org/International/techniques/authoring-html#direction).

 ## Support in PatternFly